quantify-os/quantify-scheduler/docs/quantify_compilers.md

 A compilation backend defines a graph of compilation steps.
 This makes it really easy to visualize the different steps in the compilation process by drawing the graph.

-Here we show the compilation structure for several commonly used backends.
+Here we show the compilation structure for several commonly used compilers.
-To do this, we will use the example configuration files of the different backends and then use the quantum device to generate the relevant {class}`~.CompilationConfig` s.
+To do this, we will use the example configuration files of the different compilers and then use the quantum device to generate the relevant {class}`~.CompilationConfig` s.
 Note that in the future we want to improve how the hardware config is managed so one does not need to set a custom dictionary to the hardware config parameter of the ``quantum_device`` object.